Work in progress (dec-2024)

 Currently it seems migrating to RedHat’s OCP (and OCPv) is a popular option.

-In general, Kubernetes with KubeVirt is a solid choice.
+In general, a Kubernetes distro with KubeVirt is a solid choice.
 The KubeVirt project was initiated in 2016 by RedHat to run KVM vm’s as native k8s objects.
 Besides OCP there are multiple other products available such as Harvester or “vanilla” k8s.

 It benefits from the large k8s landscape (storage, networking etc).
 Also, combining k8s with kubevirt makes it possible to run both containers and vm’s in a cluster (on bare metal) with somewhat similar functionality as VMware Tanzu.